arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **Stretch tasks**

-- The "dealing with problems" algorithm—not saving a photo if a known face is seen within five seconds—is quite rough and ready.
+- The "dealing with problems" algorithmï¿½not saving a photo if a known face is seen within five secondsï¿½is quite rough and ready.
 Develop your own algorithm and test it with family members.
 You should also decide what to do should there be multiple faces in view at once.
 - The IFTTT protocol allows you to include a payload in the notification.
 Include a timestamp and more descriptive message.
 - Explore the HuskyLens library file: there is a command to instruct the lens to learn a new face.
 Program the HuskyLens to learn a new face when the button on the wireless board is pressed.
-- Log all data—known and unknown faces, photos saved, notifications sent, etc. to the SD card within the wireless board (unfortunately the one on the HuskyLens can't be accessed or read without putting into a computer).
+- Log all dataï¿½known and unknown faces, photos saved, notifications sent, etc. to the SD card within the wireless board (unfortunately the one on the HuskyLens can't be accessed or read without putting into a computer).
 Put the data into Jupyter Notebook to analyze and identify key times that unknown visitors were detected.

 **Final thoughts**